Majed Moqed: Planning of the September 11 attacks

+In 1999, while at university, Moqed was recruited by al-Qaeda.
+He recruited his friend, Satam al-Suqami, to join him in training at an al-Qaeda base in Afghanistan.
+At the time, Afghanistan's Taliban government allowed the organization to use the country as their base of operations.
+The two trained at Khalden, a large facility ran by Ibn al-Shaykh al-Libi near Kabul. al-Suqami later became a hijacker of Flight 11.

-The two trained at Khalden, a large training facility near Kabul that was run by Ibn al-Shaykh al-Libi.
-A friend in Saudi Arabia claimed he was last seen there in 2000, before leaving to study English in the United States.
+A friend in Saudi Arabia claimed Moqed was last seen in Saudi Arabia in 2000, who said he would move to the United States to study English.
 In November 2000, Moqed and al-Suqami flew into Iran from Bahrain together.

-Some time late in 2000, Moqed traveled to the United Arab Emirates, where he purchased traveler's cheques presumed to have been paid for by 9/11 financier Mustafa Ahmed al-Hawsawi.
-Five other hijackers also passed through the UAE and purchased travellers cheques, including Wail al-Shehri, Saeed al-Ghamdi, Hamza al-Ghamdi, Ahmed al-Haznawi, and Ahmed al-Nami.
+Some time in late 2000, Moqed traveled to the United Arab Emirates (UAE), where he purchased traveller's cheques presumed to have been paid for by September 11 financier Mustafa Ahmed al-Hawsawi.
+Five other hijackers also passed through the UAE and purchased traveller's cheques: Wail al-Shehri, Saeed al-Ghamdi, Hamza al-Ghamdi, Ahmed al-Haznawi, and Ahmed al-Nami.

-Known as al-Ahlaf during the preparations, Moqed then moved in with hijackers Salem al-Hazmi, Abdulaziz al-Omari, and Khalid al-Mihdhar in an apartment in Paterson, New Jersey.